Podcast Studio Design-Build

 "It's Not Human Sexuality"

-Reproductive Health advocates and friends Dr. Betsy Cairo and Mandy Johnson have a mission to make reproductive health education available for free to any child, parent, teacher, or person who needs it.
+Reproductive Health professionals Dr. Betsy Cairo and Mandy Johnson have a mission to make reproductive health education available for free to any child, parent, teacher, or person who needs it.
 Developed in 2018, their show has three seasons and counting covering anatomy and physiology, conversations with reproductive health educators, and stories of sexual abuse survivors.
-Producer Hannah Copeland brings together the unique talents of the hosts to create a consistent but ever growing and improving show.
+Producer Hannah Copeland brings together the unique talents of the hosts to create a consistent and growing show.

 KCSU House Podcasts Concept, Produced by Students of 90.5 KCSU